RxLaboratory/DuAEF_ExpressionLib/README.md

 ### To generate expressions via scripting

 You could "stringify" these expressions, but a useful file containing them is already automatically generated to include them easily in your scripts.

-#### Using DuAEF

-In your script, if you already use DuAEF, the expressions are available in the `DuAEF.Expressions.Library` object.
-Their name is the same as the name of the files in this folder.

-Example:

-    var myExpression = DuAEF.Expressions.Library.checkEffect;
-    myExpression += '\ncheckEffect( thisLayer.effect(1), 1, "Blur" );

-> Note that due to the [licence of DuAEF](https://github.com/Rainbox-dev/DuAEF/blob/master/LICENSE.md), if you use DuAEF in your own script, your script has to be free and open source, released under a licence compatible with the [GNU General Public Licence](https://github.com/Rainbox-dev/DuAEF/blob/master/LICENSE.md). **This is mandatory**.
-But we tolerate the use of this expression library in any script or expression, as long as you don't include the full DuAEF framework.
-Please read the next section in this case.

-#### Without DuAEF

-If you don't use DuAEF in your script, you'll have to create an empty `DuAEF` object and then include the library.

-Example:

-    var DuAEF = {};
-    DuAEF.Expressions = {};
-    #include DuExpressionLibrary.jsxinc

-    var myExpression = DuAEF.Expressions.Library.checkEffect;
-    myExpression += '\ncheckEffect( thisLayer.effect(1), 1, "Blur" );
+More info about this here soon?.

 ## Contribution guidelines